Zee1234/ZPSI/README.md

 If you want to give the key a value, just place it after the colon.
 `First Key: First Value`
 However, the value is not, and is never, nessecary.
+Newlines can exist in strings by using "\n".
+Tabs can be places with "\t" "\\t" and "\\n" both resolve to the literals "\t" and "\n".
+You can also change this behavior.
+When you call ZPSI.parse(filename), you can instead call ZPSI.parse(filename,#) where # is 0, 1, 2, or 3 (if unspecified or any other value is entered, then 3 is assumed).
+0 completely removes this parsing.
+1 replaces "\t" but not "\n".
+2 replaces "\n" but not "\t".
+3 replaces both "\n" and "\t".
 Here's an example ZPSI file:
 ```
 FirstKey: